VGDC60010 - Claims: how relief is claimed

 Certain of the conditions which determine entitlement to relief or the amount of relief can only be met with certainty once the video game has been completed.
 This includes the criteria on:

-For a video game to be a British video game it must be certified as such by the Department for Culture, Media & Sport (DCMS) (VGDC40030).
+For a video game to be a British video game it must be certified as such by the Department for Digital, Culture, Media & Sport (DCMS) (VGDC40030).
 Certification will depend on who is involved in the development and where the video game is made.
 Although the initial plan may be to make a video game which qualifies as British, changes in response to circumstances (such as the unavailability of British subcontractors) may mean that the eventual video game does not.

 If any of the conditions are not actually met on completion of the video game, then the position is adjusted to reflect the outcome.
 In cases where the payable tax credit has been claimed, this will be repayable to HMRC.
 Interest will be chargeable on this amount but provided that no careless or deliberate error has been made, no penalty will usually be charged.